Doble Kara

-The series was met with both positive reviews and strong ratings.
-The series garnered three PMPC Star Award nominations, winning the Best Daytime Drama Series and two acting nominations for Montes and Villarroel.
-In addition, the series received multiple award wins, including a TV Series Craze Award for Best Daytime TV Series, an ALTA Media Icon Award for Best Daytime Drama Series, and a Gawad Tanglaw Award for Best Performance by an Actress in a Television Series for Montes.

-An English-dubbed version of the series was uploaded on ABS-CBN Entertainment's YouTube channel for its global release for a limited time.
+The series is streaming online on YouTube.

 Series overview

-The story revolves around identical twin sisters who grew up in a happy family in spite of being poor and whose lives will be intertwined because of love, identity, deceit, ambition, and wealth when destiny teasingly compels to separate their lives.
+The story revolves around identical twin sisters who grew up in a happy family despite being poor and whose lives will be intertwined because of love, identity, deceit, ambition, and wealth when destiny teasingly compels to separate their lives.

 Season 1 (2015)

-Identical twin sisters Kara and Sara are separated during their childhood when their parents, Laura and Ishmael give up Kara to her biological father, Antonio and his wife Lucille, to give Kara the opportunity to get the best medical care for her leukemia.
-Lucille thinks the child is adopted, and is unaware that the child is Antonio's biological daughter.
-Lucille welcomes and loves Kara with all her heart.
+Identical twin sisters Kara and Sara are separated during their childhood when their parents, Laura and Ishmael give up Kara to the twins’ biological father, Antonio and his wife Lucille, in order for Kara to get the best medical care for her leukemia.
+Lucille thinks the child is adopted – unaware that the child is Antonio's biological daughter – then welcomes and loves Kara with all her heart.
 The couple brings Kara to America to have her treated for leukemia.
 Kara never forgets her real family and longs to reunite with them.
 Fourteen years later, Kara returns to her hometown and finds her family, while Sara pines for the life her twin enjoys.
 Antonio forbids Kara to reconnect with her family.
 Sara becomes romantically involved with Edward.
-Several situations occurs with Lucille and Antonio mistaking Sara for Kara.
+Several situations occurs with Lucille and Antonio mistaking Sara for Kara, as Antonio is unaware that his biological daughter with Laura has a twin sister.

 Season 2 (2015–16)

 The truth of their parentage is revealed and rivalry arises with the twins fighting for their rights and ownership.
 But even so, Kara's love for her sister is unconditional as she gives in to Sara's wishes, even when she realizes her sister's evil intentions.
 Sara's personality becomes materialistic and scheming, as she persistently fights for her rights as the "legal daughter" of Antonio.
 This creates a rivalry between Sara and Lucille.
 Sara starts to covet for luxurious properties, desiring to outclass Kara and even induces Antonio to buy her own house to make up for all those years she suffered in poverty.

-In addition to the conflict and turmoil of her two step daughters, Lucille discovers their family's secrets and her situation turns for the worst when she meets her conniving half-sister Alex and half-brother Sebastian.
+In addition to the conflict and turmoil of her two step daughters, Lucille discovers their family's secrets and her situation turns for the worst when she meets her half-siblings: Sebastian, and the conniving Alex.